applied-ai-lab/see-public/README.md

 ***This repository contains a change to the GCC version that is used for building in see_core/CMakeLists.txt, as well as additional dependencies.
 Further, liblemon-dev is no longer available on official Ubuntu 20.04 repositories and thus the debian package is included here, too.
-This debian package is from Ubuntu 18.04, so if something breaks, it may not come at a surprise.***
+This debian package is from Ubuntu 18.04, so if something breaks, it may not come as a surprise.***

 ==============================================================================